pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/capture-selection/pc-select.webm" >}}

 By default Pupil Capture will use Local USB as the capture source.
-If you have a Pupil headset connected to your machine you will see video displayed from your Pupil headset in the World and eye windows.
+If you have a Pupil headset connected to your machine you will see the video displayed from your Pupil headset in the World and eye windows.
 If no headset is connected or Pupil Capture is unable to open capture devices it will fall back to the Test Image.
 Other options for capture source are described below.

 - Test Image - This is the fallback behavior if no capture device is found, or if you do not want to connect to any capture device.
 - Video File Source - select this option to use previously recorded videos for the capture selection.
-- Pupil Mobile - select this option When using Pupil Capture with the Pupil Mobile android application.
+- Pupil Mobile - select this option when using Pupil Capture with the Pupil Mobile android application.
 - Local USB - select this option if your Pupil Headset is connected to the machine running Pupil Capture.
 This is the default setting.

 ### Pupil Detection